If you are bitten by a snake in Thailand or anywhere in Southeast Asia:

 2. At the hospital, antivenin is given AFTER you start to have symptoms, not before.
 Some bites are “dry bites” and inject no venom.

 Caution… antivenin (also called antivenom) can cause severe allergic reaction which sometimes results in anaphylactic shock – a potentially deadly complication.
 Get good advice on the necessity of antivenin before it is administered.
 The doctors should do a test to see if you’re allergic to it first before full-scale administration of antivenin.
+They can also administer the first vial extra slowly and remain prepared for symptoms of shock in case of allergy.

 Insist on it!